sundews/Sundew.Packaging/README.md

 * Prune NuGet packages from a local source.

 ## **2. Install**
+Sundew.Packaging.Tool uses multi targetted tool versioning, which means the versioning scheme follows the pattern {SupportedRuntime}.{Major}.{Minor}.{Patch}.
+This means that the install can be fixed to a version of the tool running on a specific runtime version. .NET 3.1 (3), 6 and 7 are supported.
-Sundew.Packaging.Tool is available on NuGet at: https://www.nuget.org/packages/Sundew.Packaging.Tool dotnet tool install -g Sundew.Packaging.Tool
+It is available on NuGet at:  https://www.nuget.org/packages/Sundew.Packaging.Tool dotnet tool install Sundew.Packaging.Tool -g --version 7.8.*

 ## **3. Usage**